Part 2 – Gabriel’s “Telescope” Focuses on Near-Future Events

 “And the fourth.”
 King Xerxes I, also known as Ahaseurus (in the Book of Esther) did “by his strength, through his riches. . . stir up all against the realm of Greece”.
 Up to this point the Medo-Persian empire had been expanding, and by the time Xerxes came to the throne, it had reached its pinnacle of wealth and power.
 The empire’s great resources were then harnessed into launching a war against the Greeks.
 Estimates vary, but the armed forces are thought to have totaled 2½ million, and if all the various attendants, supply lines, and servants are to be included, the total was over 5,000,000.
 (This was an estimate from Herodotus, a Greek historian of that time.)

 In spite of waging this war with what was probably the largest army ever amassed in the world’s history up to this time, the Persian forces lost badly to the Greeks and their much smaller forces.
 The Battle of Salamis, 480 B.C., probably the first major naval battle in history, was the stunning defeat that broke the back of the Persian forces and forced them to retreat.
 Although this did not bring an immediate end yet to the Persian empire, it did signal the beginning of its end.
 It was left to another king, Darius III, in about 331 B.C. to lose the Persian empire to the forces of Alexander the Great.

-Just as a matter of interest, after the emperor Xerxes, came Longimanus, or Artaxerxes I (in the Book of Nehemiah); it was during his reign that the Jewish leader, Nehemiah, secured permission to re-build the walls of Jerusalem.
-(Nehemiah 2)
+(As a matter of interest, after the emperor Xerxes came Longimanus, or Artaxerxes I, as named in the Book of Nehemiah; it was during his reign that the Jewish leader, Nehemiah, secured permission to re-build the walls of Jerusalem.)

 Verses 3-4 “Then a mighty king shall arise, who shall rule with great dominion, and do according to his will.